wso2/integration-studio/README.md

 ```
 ### How to Install

-After a successful build you will get installable jars of the plugin inside repository -> composite and repository -> main .
+After a successful build you will get installable zips (P2 Repos) of the plugin inside repository -> composite and repository -> main .
 If you have a WSO2 Developer Studio distribution you should install repository -> main and if you have a General eclipse distribution you should choose repository -> composite .

-In eclipse go to help -> Install new software and select the respective path (repository -> composite -> built jar or repository -> main -> built jar)  to the built jar file.
+In eclipse go to help -> Install new software and select the respective path (repository -> composite -> built zip or repository -> main -> built zip)  to the built zip file.
 And install required features.

 ### How to Run